adamtheturtle/todo/README.md

-# todo
+# todoer

-RESTful API for simple TODO management
+A TODO manager with authentication.